Animal Rescue Foundation Limited

 • Operating costs (running pens, kennels, and facilities)

-• Animal rehabilitation centers
+• Animal rehabilitation centres

 • Charities providing help to people with the aid of animals